List of statisticians

 This list of statisticians lists people who have made notable contributions to the theories or application of statistics, or to the related fields of probability or machine learning.
-Also included are actuaries and demographers.
+It includes the founders of statistics and others.
+It includes some 17th- and 18th-century mathematicians and polymaths whose work is regarded as influential in shaping the later discipline of statistics.
+Also included are various actuaries, economists, and demographers known for providing leadership in applying statistics to their fields.